kuzzleio/documentation/src/core/1/guides/essentials/installing-console/index.md

 The Kuzzle Admin Console automatically searches for Kuzzle on `ws://localhost:7512` and prompts you to introduce your own host and port if it is unable to connect to that URL.

-At any time, you can reconfigure Kuzzle Admin Console to connect to any Kuzzle installation by clicking on the **"Choose Environment"** dropdown menu and then selecting **"Create new"**.
+At any time, you can reconfigure the Kuzzle Admin Console to connect to any Kuzzle installation by clicking the **"Choose Environment"** dropdown menu and then selecting **"Create new"**.
 This feature allows you to manage multiple Kuzzle installations on a single Kuzzle Admin Console.

 ![Kuzzle Admin Console is trying to connect to Kuzzle](kuzbo-connecting.png)